github/opensource.guide/overviews/os-contributing/index.md

 When you've found a feature to add or bug to fix in a project and you've read the documents on contributing, create a pull request.
 Be not afraid!
 Once you've submitted a pull request the maintainer(s) can compare your branch to the existing one and decide whether or not to incorporate (pull in) your changes.

-### Pull Request Pro Tips :TM:

-- [Fork](http://guides.github.com/overviews/forking/) the repository and clone it locally.
-Connect your local to the original 'upstream' repository by adding it as a remote. **Pull in changes** from 'upstream' often so that you stay up to date so that when you submit your pull request, merge conflicts will be less likely.
-- Create a [**branch**](http://guides.github.com/overviews/flow/) for your edits.
-- In the body of your pull request, **be clear** about what problem was occurring and how someone can recreate that problem.
-Then be equally as clear about what steps you took to make your changes.
-- It's best to **test**.
-Run your changes against any existing tests if they exist and create new ones when needed.
-Whether tests exist or not, make sure your changes don't break the existing project.
-- If your changes include differences in HTML/CSS, **include screenshots** of the before and after.
-Just drag and drop the images into the body of your pull request.
-- If the project you're contributing to doesn't have guidelines on contributing, it's always best to create your contribution in the **style of the project**.
-This may mean using indents, semi colons or comments differently than you would in your own repository, but makes it easier for the maintainer to merge.

 ### Open Pull Requests

 Once you've opened a pull request a discussion will start around your proposed changes.
 Other contributors and users may chime in, but ultimately the decision is made by the maintainer(s).
 You may be asked to make some changes to your pull request, if so, add more commits to your branch and push them -- they'll automatically go into the existing pull request.